Personal Data Protection Law Indonesia: Why It Matters

 Phase 3: Data Protection

-Organizations protect data wherever it resides.
+Then, organizations protect data wherever it resides.
 They also monitor abnormal user behavior.

 Products: